gaetanserre/LiSA/README.md

 # LiSA Path Tracing Renderer

-LiSA is path tracing renderering engine developped in C++ using OpenGL 4.5.
+LiSA is a path tracing renderering engine developped in C++ using OpenGL 4.5.
 LiSA runs in a GLSL compute shader and uses a simplified version of Monte-Carlo rendering technique.

 ## Build and usage